Will Venable: Coaching and managerial career

-Post-playing career
+Coaching career

+Chicago Cubs

 On September 6, 2017, Venable was named a special assistant to Chicago Cubs president Theo Epstein.
 Venable served as the first base coach of the Cubs in 2018 and 2019.
 For the 2020 season, he became the Cubs third base coach.

+Boston Red Sox

 On November 20, 2020, the Boston Red Sox named Venable their bench coach.
 On May 29, 2021, Venable managed his first MLB game, filling in for Alex Cora in a game against the Miami Marlins, as Cora was in Puerto Rico to attend the high school graduation of one of his children.
 The Red Sox won, 3–1.
 On November 16, 2022, Venable was hired by the Texas Rangers to be an associate manager alongside Bruce Bochy.

+Managerial career

 Chicago White Sox

 On October 31, 2024, the Chicago White Sox hired Venable to be their manager following the firing of Pedro Grifol during their 41–121 season, which broke the MLB record for most losses in a season.
 Venable replaced interim manager Grady Sizemore.